✦ My Life is a Lamp ✦ My Home is a Lighthouse

 1-1 The Longest Chapter in the Bible — A Message for You

-Take your time to read Psalm 119.
-Highlight the times "Word" is mentioned (36 times).
+Take your time to read Psalm 119:1-176.
+Select ten verses which have special meaning to you and write them in your own words.
 Make this a daily reading over a period of time.

 1-2 God Calls Jeremiah — You Can Expect Him to Call You Too